mario-digital/Saga_FE_CoinGecko/README.md

 ### The Synergy of Human and AI

-This project demonstrates the optimal human-AI collaboration model:
+This project showcases how Mario (mario-digital) effectively directed AI tools to build a production-ready application:

 #### Human Contributions